 Look for formulas that balance soothing ingredients like menthol and camphor with supportive botanicals.
 An Extra Broad Spectrum cream is an excellent choice here.
 The active ingredients work to ease discomfort, while broad-spectrum hemp extract offers the added support of multiple cannabinoids and terpenes without THC.
 It’s a great way to get effective, targeted relief for everyday aches.

-When to Choose a Maximum Strength Cream
+When to Reach for a Maximum Strength Formula

 For persistent, nagging pain that regularly disrupts your day, it’s time to consider a maximum-strength cream.
 This level of discomfort is often associated with more advanced arthritis or chronic conditions that cause significant stiffness and limit your mobility.
 When mild formulas just aren’t cutting it, a more potent product can provide the powerful relief you need to get back to doing what you love.